 Optimize model parameters of the so-called external models, which may not be as fullyimplemented/integrated parts inside the GIBBS system and thus are independently defined within user-specified/written source codes.
 This command makes links between the PARROT optimizing variables and external model parameters.

-In order to be able to build the specified external model and to use this SET EXTERNAL_PARAMETER command, it requires you to first write codes for a preferred external model (as it is not within the standard GIBBS system of the Thermo-Calc software) and then provide it to the consultancy team (consult@thermocalc.se) of Thermo-Calc Software Company in Stockholm for the purpose of including the external model in a separate DLL that is interactively connected to the Thermo-Calc software.
+In order to be able to build the specified external model and to use this SET\ EXTERNAL\PARAMETER command, it requires you to first write codes for a preferred external model (as it is not within the standard GIBBS system of the Thermo-Calc software) and then provide it to the consultancy team (consult@thermocalc.se) of Thermo-Calc Software Company in Stockholm for the purpose of including the external model in a separate DLL that is interactively connected to the Thermo-Calc software.
 Such a special service can/should only be provided under the restrictive condition that a specific Consultancy Project Contract is bilaterally agreed and signed in advance between users and Thermo-Calc Software.

+'''

+Syntax SET_EXTERNAL_PARAMETER

+'''

+External name: <Parameter name in the external model>

-Syntax SET_EXTERNAL_PARAMETER External name: <parameter external="" in="" model="" name="" the=""></parameter> Prompt Correctly specify the parameter name defined within a specified/written external model.
-As optimizing variable number: <n></n> Give the number of the PARROT optimizing variable, which should have a unique link to the specified parameter name of the external model.
+Prompt Correctly specify the parameter name defined within a specified/written external model.

+As optimizing variable number: <n>

+Give the number of the PARROT optimizing variable, which should have a unique link to the specified parameter name of the external model.

 For example, @@ Link PARROT variables to CAM parameters:

-Syntax SET_EXTERNAL_PARAMETER
+'''

-SET-EXTER-PAR GT(SLAG_A, O-2, SI+4, CA+2) 1
+SET-EXTER-PAR GT (SLAG_A, O-2, SI+4, CA+2) 1

 SET-EXTER-PAR ET (SLAG_A, O-2, SI+4, CA+2) 2

-SET-EXTER-PAR EXT(SLAG_A, O-2, SI+4, CA+2) 3
+SET-EXTER-PAR EXT (SLAG A, O-2, SI+4, CA+2) 3

+'''